-5.16.
+5.15.
 Status LEDs

 The GSM Commander has 2 LEDs to show the current status of the GSM Commander.
 The red LED, labeled "GSM", shows the status of the internal GSM cellular engine, while the green LED, labeled "STATUS", shows the status of the GSM Commander as a whole.
+These two LEDs can paint a remarkably intricate picture about the state of your installation.
+We provide the legend to interpret these LEDs as a separate page so that you can print it out and perhaps leave it inside your cabinet for handy reference..